Apply –

 Once we have received all your documents and a faculty member has agreed to be your mentor, you will receive the following from us:

-Once we have received these documents, we will begin to process your DS-2019 paperwork which you will use to obtain your J-1 visa from the U.S. consulate in your country.
+Once we have received these documents, submit a request to ISSS.
 Click here for more information about the J-1 requirements.

 If you have any questions, please feel free to contact us at songlobalhealth@unc.edu.